kennedyjiles/PS_Method/README.md

 ```bash
 python constB.py
 ```
 Simulating the trajectory of a 100 eV electron for about 10 gyroperiods in constant magnetic field.
-Expected outputs are saved under `outputs_dipoleB_demo/` with trajectory and error summaries.
+Expected outputs are saved under `outputs_constB_demo/` with trajectory and error summaries.

 ### 2. Hyperbolic Magnetic Field
 Reproduce full paper dataset:
 ```bash
 python hyperB.py paper2
 ```
-Full simulation an 10 keV electron near a 1-D current sheet with a half-thickness of 500km.
-Expected outputs are saved under `outputs_dipoleB_paper/` with trajectory and error summaries.
+Full simulation an 10 keV electron near a 1-D current sheet with a half-thickness of 500 km.
+Expected outputs are saved under `outputs_hyperB_paper/` with trajectory and error summaries.

 ### 3. Dipole Magnetic Field
 Quick demo: